Home

 Proceedings Papers (peer-reviewed by abstract):

 We integrate Portner's theory of To-Do Lists with Schlenker's theory of local contexts.
+The resulting theory explains why imperatives often license restricted reading of modals in both disjunctions and conjunctions.

 In this paper, we provide the first characterization of the semantics of conditionals headed by in case.
 We make two empirical contributions.
 First, we observe that while if-conditionals have both hypothetical and biscuit readings, in case-conditionals are obligatorily interpreted as biscuit conditionals.
 Second, we show that in case-conditionals are infelicitous when their antecedent is entailed by the common ground.
 If-conditionals, on the other hand, are compatible with these readings even under their biscuit interpretation.
 We then provide a formal account couched in inquisitive semantics.
 In a nutshell, we propose that in case-conditionals highlight the possibility that their antecedent is true, and assert their consequent.